BillysKes/melanoma-cancer_detection/README.md

 Data augmentation techniques are specified in the train_datagen and test_datagen in order to generate new images from the existing ones.
 Rescaling transforms the pixel values to [0,1], RandomFlip horizontally flips an image, RandomRotation rotates an image randomly up to 20 degrees, RandomTranslation shifts an image vertically and horizontally up to 20% and RandomCrop randomly removes sections of the image.
 Then, map function is used to apply the data augmentation transformations(train_datagen and test_datagen) to the the train-test datasets.
 Lambda function takes each batch of images (x) and their corresponding labels (y), applies the transformations to the images, and returns the transformed images along with their labels.
 This whole process is performed at the time each image is fed into the model for training and it is called On-the-fly data augmentation.

+## 4. Implementation

+### Transfer learning

+Transfer learning is a technique where in which knowledge of an already trained ML model is re-used to a different but related problem and this knowledge reusability can improve the generalization for that related problem.
+That technique is commonly used when there aren't enough training data available or when a neural network exists that is already trained(pre-trained) on a similar task, and those networks are usually trained on a huge dataset.
+Some of the benefits gained from using transfer learning are, better perfomances and the training time reduction.

 ## 5. Evaluation